altocodenl/tagaway-mobile/tagaway/lib/readme.md

       StoreService.instance.set ('taggedPivCount' + (type == 'local' ?
 'Local' : 'Uploaded'), StoreService.instance.get ('taggedPivCount' + (type == 'local' ?
 'Local': 'Uploaded')) + (untag ? -1 : 1));
 ```

-If we are tagging a local piv, we need to add it to `currentlyTaggingPivs`.
+If we are tagging a local piv (and a local piv on the local view, not the uploaded view), we need to add it to `currentlyTaggingPivs`.
 We first check whether `currentlyTaggingPivs` already exists.
 If not, we initialize it to an empty list.

 ```dart
       if (! untag && type == 'local') {